 The couple worked in the Roanoke City Public Schools for many years.
 Billie Sue taught elementary school and her husband was a principal and an elementary education supervisor.
 They also grew orchids on a farm near Roanoke and were active volunteers in the community.

 “They were warm, gentle, and caring people,” said Gene Frantz, former vice president of planned giving.
 “They always did things for others.”

 They also were very supportive of their alma mater, especially after a class reunion in the 1990s that reminded them how much their education meant to them.
 “They cared about young people and they believed in education,” Frantz said.
-“They really loved Lynchburg College and cared about it.”
+“They really loved University of Lynchburg and cared about it.”

 “They thought that not only was it a great college, but they were very impressed with the outlook and dedication of the people they knew there,” said Claude Carter, Charlie’s cousin and a lawyer in Roanoke.

 After Billie Sue died in 1997, her husband established the Charles R. Walker and Billie Sue Morecroft Walker Scholarship Fund for LC students with demonstrated financial need and good academic standing.
 Charles then immersed himself even more in community service.
 He volunteered frequently at the Blue Ridge Library and the United Methodist Home.
 In the early 2000s, he informed the College that he was updating his will to leave most of his estate to LC.